Show All Answers

 The Pedestrian & Bicycle Master Plan focuses on planning for projects and programs that are specific for pedestrians and bicycles, while the Master Thoroughfare Plan focuses on the City’s roadway network and moving vehicles.
 The Mobility Master Plan will focus on planning for all modes of transportation, including, but not limited to vehicles, pedestrians, bicycles, transit, and freight rail.

 The mobility master plan will involve a variety of stakeholders, the most important of which is the residents of Sugar Land.
 The Mobility Task Force, made up of 23 residents of Sugar Land and its Extraterritorial Jurisdiction, will guide the Mobility Master Plan development and ensure all voices from the community are heard and represented in the Plan.
 Members represent diverse mobility interests, including drivers, cyclists, walkers, transit users, seniors, parents of school children, people with disabilities, major employers, and local businesses.
-In addition to the Task Force, the general public, representatives from private industry, city officials, professional advisors from regional governmental agencies, city of Sugar Land staff and the project consultant will be involved in the Plan development.
+In addition to the Task Force, the general public, representatives from local businesses, city officials, professional advisors from regional governmental agencies, city of Sugar Land staff and the project consultant will be involved in the Plan development.

 Development of the City’s first integrated Mobility Master Plan is a significant undertaking which is expected to take two to three years to complete.
 Implementation of the Plan will begin after City Council adoption.
 In addition, upon completion of the Mobility Master Plan, staff will initiate development of multiple area plans (i.e. neighborhood, corridor plans).
 These area plans will recommend specific Capital Improvement Projects to ultimately implement the overall Mobility Master Plan.